Swalcliffe: Parish church

 The Church of England parish church of St Peter and St Paul is Anglo-Saxon in origin but was rebuilt in the 12th and 14th centuries.
 The bell tower was built in the 13th century and made higher in the 15th century.
 The church is a Grade I listed building.
 The tower has a ring of six bells cast by Matthew I Bagley and Henry II Bagley of Chacombe, Northamptonshire in 1685.
 Richard Sanders of Bromsgrove recast one of them in 1720.
 St Peter and Paul's parish is a member of the Benefice of Wykeham, along with the parishes of Broughton, Epwell, Shutford, Sibford Gower and Tadmarton.

 Tithe barn

 Swalcliffe tithe barn was built for New College, Oxford in 1401–07.
 It has an almost completely intact medieval timber half-cruck roof and is considered the finest medieval tithe barn in Oxfordshire and one of the best examples in England.
-It is a Grade I listed building and a Scheduled Ancient Monument.
+It is a Grade I listed building and a scheduled monument.
 The barn is open free of charge on Sundays from Easter to October and houses part of the Oxfordshire Museum's collection of traditional agricultural and trade vehicles and an exhibition of 2,500 years of Swalcliffe history.
 The building has similarities to the tithe barns at Adderbury and Upper Heyford, which also were built for New College around the beginning of the 15th century.